 Graves are priced according to the type of grave memorial ultimately permissible at the grave:

-Flush (lawn-level) marker graves Raised (bevel, slant, monument) marker graves.
 Prices change periodically, so inquire at a cemetery office to current pricing.
-Flush graves are priced lower than raised graves.

 Burial Regulations

-A completed Burial Right Assignment Form is the best way for an original owner (a married couple exercises joint ownership) or the heirs to clearly define whether a burial space will be used for full-body burial or cremated remains and by whom.
+A completed Burial Right Assignment Form is the best way for an original owner (a married couple exercises joint ownership) or their heirs to clearly define whether a burial space will be used for full-body burial or cremated remains and by whom.
 This Form can be completed and later altered with no charge by contacting the appropriate Cemetery Office.
-This work can be done by mail too.
+This work can be done by mail, too.

 Beyond the purchase of a burial space (grave), the payment of a Burial Service Fee is required for each person.
 This is often called Opening & Closing by funeral directors.
 The Catholic Cemeteries charge variable fees to place a person in a grave, crypt or niche, whether full-body or after cremation.
 The Burial Service Fee can be pre-paid to avoid future price increases and avoid any further payments to the Cemeteries.
-If a burial is scheduled on certain holiday eves or on any Saturday, an overtime surcharge is also incurred.
+If a burial is scheduled on any Saturday, an overtime surcharge is also incurred.

 Brochure: Burial Options: Cemetery Interment